smaremanda/add-in-docs/outlook/authentication/validate-an-identity-token.md

 The  **Config** object contains the constants that are used to validate the identity token, as well as a certificate validation callback method that you can use if your server does not have an X509 certificate that traces back to a root certificate.

  **Security Note**  The security certificate callback method is only required if your server uses the default self-signed certificate.
 The callback method in this example returns  **false** when the certificate is self-signed, so you'll need to replace it with a callback method that meets the security requirements of your organization.
-For an example of a certificate validation callback method that is suitable for development and testing, see[Validating X509 certificates](http://msdn.microsoft.com/en-us/library/dd633677%28EXCHG.80%29.aspx).
+For an example of a certificate validation callback method that is suitable for development and testing, see [Validating X509 certificates](http://msdn.microsoft.com/en-us/library/dd633677%28EXCHG.80%29.aspx).

 ```